Tom Saintfiet: Gambia

 Saintfiet was appointed manager of the Gambian national team on 18 July 2018.
 He made his debut in a 1–1 draw against Algeria valid for the 2019 Africa Cup of Nations qualification.
 On 25 March 2021, Saintfiet made history with Gambia by qualifying the country for the Africa Cup of Nations for the first with a 1–0 victory over Angola in Bakau while also finishing as the top team in Group D.

 Gambia joined the 2021 Africa Cup of Nations as the lowest-ranked team of the tournament as well as the lowest-ranked team ever to participate in AFCON.
 They debuted with a 1–0 win over Mauritania followed by a 1–1 draw to Mali.
 Gambia qualified for the round of 16 with a game to spare and on 20 January defeated Tunisia 1–0 in their final group match.
 They finished with the same points as Mali, which, however, won the group due to a better overall goal difference.

 Gambia continued to impress in the round of 16, defeating Guinea 1–0 to advance to the quarter-finals of the tournament.
 After a goalless first half, Gambia lost 2–0 to host Cameroon in the quarter-final in Douala.

+On 23 January 2024, Saintfiet resigned from his position after the 2023 Africa Cup of Nations group stage exit.

+Philippines

+On 26 February 2024, Saintfiet was appointed as head coach of the Philippines national team.

+On 29 August 2024, PFF announced Saintfiet has resigned as Philippines head coach ahead of the 2024 Merdeka Tournament.
+He invoked a clause in his contract allowing him to move back to Africa.

+Mali

+On the same day Saintfiet's resignation from the Philippines job was announced, he was also named the new Mali national team head coach.

+The belgian tactician, since his arrival in the beginning of September 2024, managed the Mali national team to qualify for the African Cup 2025 as first in the Group I, with the stunning achievement of 4 wins and 2 draws, with 10 goals scored and just one conceded, resulting the best defense in Africa.

+Since 1972, under his leadership was achieved the record of goals scored in a single match, reached against Eswatini on 19 November 2024, a match that finished 6-0 for Mali.